 About the Speaker

-Matthew Nicolai is a graduate research assistant in the SEI’s CERT Division where he works on situational awareness projects with an emphasis on zero trust architecture.
-He is a master of science candidate in information security policy and management at Heinz College of Information Systems and Public Policy at Carnegie …Read more
+Matthew Nicolai is a graduate research assistant in the SEI’s CERT Division, where he works on situational awareness projects with an emphasis on zero-trust architecture.
+He is a master of science candidate in information security policy and management at Heinz College of Information …Read more